cncf/tag-security/project-resources/templates/incident-response.md

 ## Triage

-### Identify the issue
+### Identify the problem

-Triaging issues allows maintainers to focus resources on the most critically impacting problems.
-Potential security issues should be evaluated against the following information:
+Triaging problems allows maintainers to focus resources on the most critically impacting problems.
+Potential security problems should be evaluated against the following information:

 * Which component(s) of the project is impacted?
-* What kind of issue is this?
+* What kind of problem is this?
   * privilege escalation
   * credential access
   * code execution
   * exfiltration
   * lateral movement
+  * $CONTEXT_SPECIFIC_ISSUE
-* How complex is the issue?
+* How complex is the problem?
 * Is user interaction required?
-* What privileges are required for this issue to occur?
+* What privileges are required for this problem to occur?
   * admin
   * general
+  * $CONTEXT_SPECIFIC_PRIVILEGE
-* What is the potential impact or consequence of the issue?
+* What is the potential impact or consequence of the problem?
 * Does an exploit exist?

-Any potential issue that has an exploit, permits privilege escalation, is simple, and does not require user interaction should be evaluated immediately.
+Any potential problem that has an exploit, permits privilege escalation, is simple, and does not require user interaction should be evaluated immediately.
-[CVSS Version 3.1](https://nvd.nist.gov/vuln-metrics/cvss/v3-calculator) can be a helpful tool in evaluating the criticality of reported issues.
+[CVSS Version 3.1](https://nvd.nist.gov/vuln-metrics/cvss/v3-calculator) can be a helpful tool in evaluating the criticality of reported problems.

-### Acknowledge receipt of the issue
+### Acknowledge receipt of the problem

-Respond to the reporter and notify them you have received the issue and have begun reviewing it.
+Respond to the reporter and notify them you have received the problem and have begun reviewing it.
 Remind them of the embargo policy, and provide them information on who to contact/follow-up with if they have questions.
-Estimate a time frame that they can expect to receive an update on the issue.
+Estimate a time frame that they can expect to receive an update on the problem.
 Create a calendar reminder to contact them again by that date to provide an update.

-### Replicate the issue
+### Replicate the problem

-Follow the instructions relayed in the issue.
+Follow the instructions relayed in the problem.
 If the instructions are insufficient, contact the reporter and ask for more information.

-If the issue cannot be replicated, re-engage the reporter, let them know it cannot be replicated, and work them to find a remediation.
+If the problem cannot be replicated, re-engage the reporter, let them know it cannot be replicated, and work them to find a remediation.

-If the issue can be replicated, re-evaluate the criticality of the issue, and begin working on a remediation.
+If the problem can be replicated, re-evaluate the criticality of the problem, and begin working on a remediation.
 Begin a draft security advisory.

-Notify the reporter you were able to replicate the issue and have begun working on a fix.
+Notify the reporter you were able to replicate the problem and have begun working on a fix.
 Reminder them of the embargo policy.
-If necessary, notify them of an extension (only for very complex issues where remediation cannot be issued within the project's specified window).
+If necessary, notify them of an extension (only for very complex problems where remediation cannot be issued within the project's specified window).

 #### Request a CVE number